Bladder is a hollow muscular balloon-shaped organ, located in the lower part of the abdomen behind the pubic bone.

 Radiation therapy uses high-energy beams to destroy the Cancer cells.
 Radiation therapy can be used after surgery to kill any remaining Cancer cells.
 Depending on the method of imparting radiation, it is categorized into:

 - External-beam radiation therapy: This is the most common type of radiation treatment.
 In this radiation therapy given from a machine outside the body to send radiation towards the Cancer.

-Bladder Cancer is highly treatable when diagnosed at an early stage, when fortunately most diagnoses are made.
+Bladder Cancer is highly treatable when diagnosed at an early stage when fortunately most diagnoses are made.
 However, Bladder Cancer has a high rate of recurrence.
-Hence, post therapy the patients are recommended to go for regular screening atleast once a year.
+Hence, post-therapy patients are recommended to go for regular screening at least once a year.